Papua New Guinea

 - Health (Nutrition/Vaccinations): The response to the polio outbreak immunized over 3.5 million children under 15, with the UN mobilizing USD 18 million, including from the Government of Australia.
 The UN is working to reach the target of 80% routine coverage, as well as improve nutrition status across the country.

 - Rural Development: It is critical that sustainable development benefits rural populations, particularly considering that an estimated 85 per cent of the population in Papua New Guinea live in rural areas.
 Seven UN Entities are delivering on a USD 90 million EU funded programme in the area of rural development.

 - Gender Equality and Ensuring Safe Districts and Markets: Papua New Guinea was rated as the second lowest country on the 2017 gender inequality index, at 159 out of 160 countries.
 The UN is implementing the Spotlight Initiative, which is EU funded, to combat gender-based violence, particularly intimate partner violence which is a predominant issue in the country and the Pacific.

 - Support to Bougainville Peace Process: The UN has been providing critical technical assistance and facilitation to support the implementation Bougainville Peace Agreement and its three pillars: autonomy, referendum and weapons disposal.
 This work will continue to intensify, especially during the period leading up to and after the referendum in 2019.

-- Development Data/ 2020 Census: The Government is now preparing for the 2020 census with UN assistance.
+- Development Data/ 2020 Census: The Government prepared for the 2020 census with UN assistance.
 Development data is an area of focus, as no population survey has been completed since 2006.
 In 2019, the Government has contributed USD 1.5 million to the UN towards technical support on the Census.